Coronal loop: Location

 Coronal loops have been shown on both active and quiet regions of the solar surface.
 Active regions on the solar surface take up small areas but produce the majority of activity and are often the source of flares and coronal mass ejections due to the intense magnetic field present.
-Active regions produce 82% of the total coronal heating energy.
+Active regions can produce some 80% of the total coronal heating energy.

 Dynamic flows

 Many solar observation missions have observed strong plasma flows and highly dynamic processes in coronal loops.
 For example, SUMER observations suggest flow velocities of 5–16 km/s in the solar disk, and other joint SUMER/TRACE observations detect flows of 15–40 km/s.
 Very high plasma velocities (in the range of 40–60 km/s) have been detected by the Flat Crystal Spectrometer (FCS) on board the Solar Maximum Mission.

 History of observations

 Before 1991

 Despite progress made by ground-based telescopes and eclipse observations of the corona, space-based observations became necessary to escape the obscuring effect of the Earth's atmosphere.
 Rocket missions such as the Aerobee flights and Skylark rockets successfully measured solar extreme ultraviolet (EUV) and X-ray emissions.
 However, these rocket missions were limited in lifetime and payload.
 Later, satellites such as the Orbiting Solar Observatory series (OSO-1 to OSO-8), Skylab, and the Solar Maximum Mission (the first observatory to last the majority of a solar cycle: from 1980 to 1989) were able to gain far more data across a much wider range of emission.